MSc - Artificial Intelligence as a main subject

-Prescriptions for the PGDip(AI), BSc(Hons), MSc and MSc(Research)
+Prescriptions for the PGCert(AI), PGDip(AI), BSc(Hons), MSc and MSc(Research)

-To complete a PGDip(AI), students must complete 120 points at 500 level including COMPX525 and at least another 75 points from papers listed for Artificial Intelligence.
+To complete a PGDip(AI), students must complete 120 points at 500 level including at least 90 points from papers listed for Artificial Intelligence.

 Enrolment in papers towards the BSc(Hons) is only by invitation of the Head of School.
-To complete a BSc(Hons) in Artificial Intelligence, students must complete 120 points at 500 level, including COMPX525 and at least another 75 points from papers listed for Artificial Intelligence, of which at least 30 points must be in research (normally AIMLX591).
+To complete a BSc(Hons) in Artificial Intelligence, students must complete 120 points at 500 level, including at least 90 points from the 500-level papers listed for Artificial Intelligence, of which at least 30 points must be in research (normally AIMLX591).

-To complete an MSc in Artificial Intelligence, students admitted under section 2(a) of the MSc regulations must complete 180 points at 500 level including AIMLX592, COMPX525, and at least another 45 points from papers listed for Artificial Intelligence.
+To complete an MSc in Artificial Intelligence, students admitted under section 2(a) of the MSc regulations must complete 180 points at 500 level including AIMLX592, and at least another 60 points from the 500-level papers listed for Artificial Intelligence.

-To complete an MSc (Research) in Artificial Intelligence, students admitted under section 2(a) of the MSc (Research) regulations must complete 180 points at 500 level consisting of AIMLX594, COMPX525, and another 45 points from papers listed for Artificial Intelligence.
+To complete an MSc (Research) in Artificial Intelligence, students admitted under section 2(a) of the MSc (Research) regulations must complete 180 points at 500 level consisting of AIMLX594, and 60 points from the 500-level papers listed for Artificial Intelligence.